- Whole School Curriculum

 Key strengths of the curriculum

-- RS lessons are a safe space for students to ask questions and discuss personal beliefs.
+- RS lessons are a safe space for students to ask questions and discuss personal beliefs and values.

-- Thematic Unit including controversial and challenging topics saved for Year 10 and 11 to allow deeper level of investigation.
+- Thematic Units at GCSE, which include controversial and challenging topics such as euthanasia, war and capital punishment, are taught in Year 10 and 11 to allow a deeper level of investigation.

 Key strengths within Religious Studies